Conditional Image Generation by Conditioning Variational Auto-Encoders: Amortized Inference in a Pretrained Artifact

-To convert an unconditional VAE architecture to a conditional architecture, we introduce a \textit{partial encoder} with parameters $\partphi{}$.
-This is fed an observation $\partI{}$ (e.g. a corrupted image) and defines an approximate posterior over the latent variables, $\hat{q}(z|\partI{})$.
-We can then approximate the posterior over image completions,
+To convert an unconditional VAE architecture to a conditional architecture, we introduce a \textit{partial encoder} with parameters $\partphi{}\in\Partphi{}$.
+Given a conditioning input $\partI{}$ (which could be, e.g., an image with some pixels masked out in the case of inpainting), the partial encoder defines an approximate posterior over the latent variables, $\partq{}(\z{}|\partI{}; \partphi)$.
+Since the conditional generation task is to approximate $\pdata{}(\I{}|\partI{})$, we use the partial encoder to define